Woodbury places a strong emphasis on providing an exceptional, personalized experience for students, both academically and socially.

-In fact, students consistently rank the university’s community among the top reasons why they love Woodbury.
-They regularly highlight the sense of family that exists on campus as well as the close collaboration that occurs between students, faculty, staff, and administrators, all working toward one goal: helping students achieve their dreams.
-For many, this is a truly transformative experience, and one that they could only have at a small university like Woodbury.
+Students consistently rank Woodbury’s community among the top reasons why they love the university.
+They regularly highlight the sense of family that exists on campus as well as the close collaboration that occurs between students, faculty, staff and administrators—all working toward one goal: helping students achieve their dreams.
+For many students, this is a truly transformative experience, and one that they could only have at a small university like Woodbury.

 Helping to foster this nurturing and collaborative environment is Woodbury’s highly active student government organization—known as the Associated Students of Woodbury University (ASWU)—as well as the Campus Activities Board (CAB).
 Both of these organizations are committed to continuously enhancing the social and cultural environment on campus by providing a variety of programs.

-Additionally, the Office of Student Affairs works closely with ASWU to enrich both the social and educational experience by embracing students’ goals, dreams and aspirations.
-The dean of student affairs meets monthly with ASWU and the university president has a monthly lunch with the elected six-member executive board of ASWU.
+Additionally, the Office of Student Affairs works closely with ASWU to enrich both the social and educational experience by embracing students’ goals and aspirations.
 This collaborative environment helps to challenge students to develop both academically and personally, as well as provide the support necessary for them to do so.

 Woodbury’s student-run digital magazine focusing on arts, media and culture in Los Angeles.

-Woodbury University believes in the cultivation of student leaders, both to shape the campus and to prepare students for shaping their world.
+Woodbury believes in cultivating student leaders, both to help shape the campus community as well as the community at large.
 We offer many opportunities for students to lead in meaningful ways.